cytttt/Soze_Linux/README.md

           0x0040:  6433 fd0a 0000 2328 0000 2710 0101       d3....#(..'...
      ```
     - The 32-th word is 91f2 in tcpdump but i got 4284 in sk buffer in egress
-    - So my calculation will never be correct
+    - Hence, my calculation at egress stage will never be correct.
     - commit 4473797d1cff55b31fa141450acba0be95a3c2fd
     - https://github.com/cytttt/Soze_Linux/blob/4473797d1cff55b31fa141450acba0be95a3c2fd/ebpf/atu_tcp_option_skeleton.c